worldline/ios-training/src/docs/swift/README.md

 # Swift

 Swift is the official programming language for developing iOS, iPadOS, macOS, watchOS and AppleTV apps.
 It can also target other platforms such as Windows, Linux and Android.

-The source code of the language is hosted on [apple/swift](https://github.com/apple/swift) github repository.
+The source code of the language is hosted on [apple/swift](https://github.com/apple/swift) GitHub repository.

 ## A quick tour of some features

 Swift has modern and interesting features.
-Here some quick notable ones:
+Here some notable ones:

-- Swift is statically typed and support implicit typing.
+- Swift is statically typed and supports implicit typing.
 - `var` creates mutable variables.
 - `let` creates immutable variables or constants depending on the type.
 - String interpolation is available with this syntax `\(expression)`.
-- Parenthesis are not necessary in `if`, `for`, `while` and `switch` statements
+- Parenthesis are not required in `if`, `for`, `while` and `switch` statements.
 - for-each is the only type of for loop available
-- Types are not nullable by default.
-More about null safety later.
+- Null safety allows to write code free from null pointer errors.
-- Functional programming features are supported such as Higher-order functions and functions as 1st class items.
+- Functional programming: Higher-order functions and functions as 1st class items, etc.
-- Object oriented programming is supported however, interfaces are called protocols.
+- Object oriented programming is supported.
+In Swift, interfaces are called protocols.

 The following code illustrates some of the features listed above.